 Where to Find Entry-Level Digital Marketing Jobs

 So, how do you find these elusive digital marketing jobs?
 Here are a few reliable resources for finding open roles:

 - Dreamers // Doers: Jobs & Gigs (free Facebook group membership required)

 To explore even more job boards, check out these 25 sites for finding roles in the tech space.

 Let’s back up.
 What is digital marketing, and how is it different than regular marketing?

 Marketing means selling or promoting a product or service.
 Digital marketing is just that, but on a digital device, like a computer or smartphone.

 When you work in digital marketing, instead of relying on subway ads or billboards, you attract and retain customers using emails, blog posts, text messages, Internet ads, and more.

-Digital marketing isn’t necessarily online, since radio, television, and phone marketing technically involve a digital device, too.
+While digital marketing does involve online marketing, it isn’t necessarily online, since radio, television, and phone marketing technically involve a digital device, too.
 That said, in this post, I’m focusing on digital marketing that happens using the Internet and that tech companies are likely to hire you to do.

 There are plenty of types of marketing jobs, and your day-to-day life can look completely different depending on which niche you land in.
 That said, there are a few important marketing concepts that you’ll need no matter where you end up: